Real or not? Nolan Arenado with MVP statement, Corey Seager says, 'Remember me?'

 Quick thoughts ...

 So much to mention tonight.
 Anthony Rizzo was not suspended for his takeout slide of Austin Hedges, even though he pretty clearly violated the rule (although the slide certainly wasn't malicious).
 Instead, he led off the game with a home run and in his seven games in the leadoff spot has gone HR, 1B, 2B, 1B, BB, HR, HR. ...
-Andrew McCutchen's last 23 games: .400, 8 HRs, 23 RBIs.
+Andrew McCutchen's past 23 games: .400, 8 HRs, 23 RBIs.
 That means he suddenly has trade value again, if the Pirates want to trade him (although they're only four games out). ...
-After losing 6-1 to the Rangers, the Blue Jays are now 0-8 in games and have been outscored 62-20 in games they can get to .500 . ...
+After losing 6-1 to the Rangers, the Blue Jays are now 0-8 and have been outscored 62-20 in games that they can get to .500. ...
 The Yankees are 0-7 since my reverse jinx as the Red Sox take over first place in the AL East. ...
 Has Chris Sale surpassed Clayton Kershaw as the best pitcher in the game? ...
 Finally, best of luck to Katie Strang, my editor on these night blogs, in her new gig.
-It's a team effort here with people like Katie and all the help from the Stats & Info group.
+It's a team effort here with people like Katie and all the help from the Stats & Information group.